Microfluidics in 2025: Applications, Trends & How It Work

 Lab-on-a-Chip (LoC):

-• Genetic and molecular testing
+• Genetic screening and PCR

 Microfluidics Lab-On-Chip